Non-prescription Treatments Are Better for Mild and Moderate Cases of Seborrhea since Their Side Effects Are Less Severe

 - Hormonal treatments – antiandrogens and/or oral contraceptives

-- Botox® injections (one study shows dramatic effectiveness)
+- Botox® injections (two studies show significant effectiveness)

 - Topical green tea (may help a bit)

 - What Is Seborrhea (Oily Skin) And What Causes It?

 What Is Seborrhea (Oily Skin) And What Causes It?